What is a vet behaviourist?

 • Fighting between cats in the same household

 The expertise of vet behaviourists is particularly crucial because many behavioural issues in cats can be symptomatic of underlying medical problems.
 With their veterinary background, behaviourists are equipped to perform comprehensive evaluations, ruling out or treating medical conditions that could be contributing to the observed behaviours.
+As Dr Ruck specifies, they can also, “evaluate whether pain medication, behaviour medication, pheromone therapy or diet therapy may be beneficial – often it is a combination of all of the above!”

 In essence, vet behaviourists play an indispensable role in enhancing cats' mental health and overall well-being, ensuring they lead happier, healthier lives as valued members of their human families.